vanessadenardin/portfolio/README.md

 The sitemap was developed linking the root (Home) with all other pages, namely About, Projects, Blog, Contact, as shown below.
 The Blog page is connected to all the articles developed.

 ![sitemap](docs/sitemap.png)

+## Responsiveness
+Regarding the responsiveness of the site, all pages considered users of iPhone 5/SE, iPhone X, Ipad and desktop.

 ## Tech Stack
 ### HTML5 & CSS